 ARLIS/NA welcomes job postings from any organization that has opportunities that may be of interest to our membership.
 All but professional position postings may be posted directly to the ARLIS-L listserv.

-Each job listing will be posted to the ARLIS/NA webiste, ARLIS-L, and ARLIS/NA social media sites (Facebook, Twitter and LinkedIn).
+Each job listing will be posted to the ARLIS/NA website, ARLIS-L, and ARLIS/NA social media sites (Facebook, Twitter and LinkedIn).

 Fees: $200 USD for 30 days or $300 for 60 days.
 Institutions with active ARLIS/NA member on staff receive a 25% discount.